Veneers vs Crowns - Which is right for you?

 About Dr Shawn Rama

-Dr Shawn Rama is the Principal Dentist and Founder of The Dental Room with more than 17 years’ experience in his field.
+Dr Shawn Rama is the Principal Dentist and Founder of The Dental Room with more than 20 years’ experience in his field.
 Over the years, he has steadily raised his profile as one of Australia’s elite dentists in the field of aesthetic dentistry, and along with his top in-house ceramist, is adept at designing customised, bespoke, porcelain veneers and crowns that transform smiles.
 Dr Shawn has created a unique clinic where as soon as you step in the door, you are greeted by warm and friendly dental professionals that put you first as the client, delivering an exceptional experience every time.
+Contact us on (03) 9857 3988 or book an appointment with us online here. *A $170 pre-payment is required to secure this appointment with Dr Shawn Rama.
+Please call the clinic at (03) 9857 3988.